php-fig/fig-standards/bylaws/002-psr-workflow.md

 The goal of the Draft stage is to discuss and polish a PSR proposal up to the point that it can be considered for review by the FIG Core Committee.

-In Draft stage, members of the Working Group may make any changes they see fit via pull requests, comments on GitHub, Mailing List threads, IRC and similar tools.
+In Draft stage, members of the Working Group may make any changes they see fit via pull requests, comments on GitHub, Mailing List threads, chat, and similar tools.
 Change here is not limited by any strict rules, and fundamental rewrites are possible if supported by the Editor.
 Alternative approaches may be proposed and discussed at any time.
 If the Editor and Sponsor are convinced that an alternative proposal is superior to the original proposal, then the alternative may replace the original.
 Working Group members are expected to remain engaged throughout the Draft Phase.
 Discussions are public and anyone, regardless of FIG affiliation, is welcome to offer constructive input.
 During this phase, the Editor has final authority on changes made to the proposed specification.

-The Secretaries will ensure that the Working Group is provided with necessary resources to work on the specification, such as a dedicated GitHub repository, mailing list, forum section, and similar such tools.

 All knowledge gained during Draft stage, such as possible alternative approaches, their implications, pros and cons etc. as well as the reasons for choosing the proposed approach must be summarized in the meta document.
 The purpose of this rule is to prevent circular discussions or alternative proposals from reappearing once they have been decided upon.